 Release Date: 2016

 Another pachinko game that uses Devil May Cry 4 as its template.
 There’s not much to say about this one as it is similar to the game mentioned above.
 This one sold 15.000 units and was also ported to mobile devices later on.

-Despite this story being similar to Devil May Cry 4, there are few changes here and there, but it’s not a big deal.
-Unless if you are a diehard fan of this stuff.
+Despite this story being similar to Devil May Cry 4, there are a few changes here and there, but it’s not a big deal.
+Unless you are a diehard fan of this stuff.